JulioMCruz/Infinity/ARCHITECTURE.md

 ## 🔍 System Overview

 Infinity is a blockchain-powered loyalty system that enables businesses to create and manage customer rewards programs using NFTs and smart contracts.
+The system includes social wallet creation through Privy and secure data storage with Nillion.

 ## 📐 Architecture Diagrams